Sonic Pi and Me

 I knew this magic kinship existed in punk rock, and cult authors, and art films.
 I didn’t know it could exist in computer code.

 Which brings me to Sonic Pi and Sam Aaron.
 Sam Aaron is a Cambridge Computer Scientist who spent years researching and building Sonic Pi because of two common occurrences in his life.
 One was when he would go to night clubs and hear a DJ.
-He'd think they were just the coolest person, and he desperately wanted to tell them this, but couldn't figure out how.
+He’d think they were just the coolest person, and he desperately wanted to tell them this, but couldn’t figure out how.
 The other occurrence was during college parties when he would meet some attractive person, tell them he was super into computer programming, and watch their face fall with rapid disinterest.
 He has stated in multiple interviews that these two incidents were the chief inspiration for his code.
-So, essentially, Sam studied for a PhD in Computer Science so could craft a new language for computers, built upon the years of work in esoteric languages like clojure along with omplicated research into concurrently threaded ruby on rails programs.
-And he did ALL of this because he wanted to talk college party crushes and nightclub DJs and didn't know any other way.
+So, essentially, Sam studied for a PhD in Computer Science so could craft a new language for computers, built upon the years of work in esoteric languages like clojure along with omplicated research into concurrently threaded ruby programs.
+And he did ALL of this because he wanted to talk to college party crushes and nightclub DJs and didn’t know any other way.
 He found a way to make computer code express emotion, to have the code itself be a metaphor for emotions, and he did it out of social necessity.